Interpreto: An Explainability Library for Transformers

-\paragraph{Definition and taxonomy} Concepts are interpretable computational features used by the model (examples in Fig.~\ref{fig:cpt_gen_output} and Fig.~\ref{fig:cpt_cls}).
-If users can predict a sample’s concept activations from the input and then predict the output from those activations, they can simulate (and thus reason about) the model’s behavior.
-Following \citet{bhalla2024towards}, we distinguish two axes: \begin{itemize}[left=0pt] \item \emph{Post hoc vs.\ by design:} Concepts can be introduced during model construction or applied to a trained model. \textsc{Interpreto} focuses on post-hoc methods. \item \emph{Supervised vs.\ unsupervised:} Concepts can be specified in advance (probes \citep{alain2016understanding,belinkov2022probing}, CAVs \citep{kim2018interpretability}) or discovered from activations. \textsc{Interpreto} currently emphasizes unsupervised discovery (dictionary learning); supervised options are planned. \end{itemize} Concept-based explanations may be \emph{global} (concepts important for a class) or \emph{local} (concepts active in a specific input). \textsc{Interpreto} supports both; global analyses often provide the basis for local ones.
+\paragraph{Definition and taxonomy.} Concepts are interpretable computational features used by the model (examples in Figs.~\ref{fig:cpt_gen_out} and \ref{fig:cpt_cls_out}).
+If users can i) predict a sample’s concept activations from the input and ii) predict the output from these activations, they can simulate (and understand) the model’s behavior.
+There are two axes \citet{bhalla2024towards}: \begin{itemize} \item \textbf{Post hoc vs.\ by design:} concepts can be introduced during model construction or extracted from a trained model (\textsc{Interpreto} positioning). \item \textbf{Supervised vs.\ unsupervised:} Concepts can be specified in advance (\textit{e.g.}, probes \citep{alain2016understanding,belinkov2022probing} or CAVs \citep{kim2018interpretability}) (planned for later) or discovered from activations. \textsc{Interpreto} currently emphasizes unsupervised discovery (dictionary learning). \end{itemize} Concept-based explanations can be \textbf{global} (concepts that are important for a class) or \textbf{local} (concepts that are active for a specific input or important for the prediction). \textsc{Interpreto} supports both; global analyses often provide the basis for local ones.
 This line of work is connected to mechanistic interpretability (MI); sparse autoencoders (SAEs) are a common approach for concept discovery.